 Zion Oil and Gas Leadership

-John M. Brown – Founder, Chief Executive Officer, and Executive Board Chairman
+John M. Brown – Founder and Executive Board Chairman

 John M. Brown, the company’s founder, has been Chairman of the Board of Directors since its organization in April 2000.
 Mr. Brown has extensive management, marketing, and sales experience, serving as corporate director of purchasing at GTE Valeron, a subsidiary of GTE Corporation from 1966 to 1986, and as corporate director of procurement at Magnetek, Inc. during 1988-89.
 Until 2012, Mr. Brown has been also an officer and director of M&B Holding Inc. a provider of cement walls and floors for industrial buildings, office buildings, and home developers.